Callidon/sparql-engine/README.md

 The first thing to do is to implement a subclass of the `Graph` abstract class.
 A `Graph` represents an [RDF Graph](https://www.w3.org/TR/rdf11-concepts/#section-rdf-graph) and is responsible for inserting, deleting and searching for RDF triples in the database.

-The main method to implement is `Graph.find(triples)`, which is used by the framework to find RDF triples matching a [triple pattern](https://www.w3.org/TR/sparql11-query/#basicpatterns) in the RDF Graph.
+The main method to implement is `Graph.find(triple)`, which is used by the framework to find RDF triples matching a [triple pattern](https://www.w3.org/TR/sparql11-query/#basicpatterns) in the RDF Graph.
 This method must return an [AsyncIterator](https://www.npmjs.com/package/asynciterator), which will be consumed to find matching RDF triples.
 You can find an **example** of such implementation in the [N3 example](https://github.com/Callidon/sparql-engine/tree/master/examples/n3.js).